ermongroup/cs228-notes/extras/vae/index.md

 In this chapter, we are going to use various ideas that we have learned in the class in order to present a very influential recent probabilistic model called the *variational autoencoder*.

 Variational autoencoders (VAEs) are a deep learning technique for learning latent representations.
-They have also been used to [draw images](https://arxiv.org/pdf/1502.04623.pdf), achieve state-of-the-art results in [semi-supervised learning](https://arxiv.org/pdf/1602.05473.pdf), as well as to [interpolate between sentences](https://arxiv.org/abs/1511.06349).
+They have also been used to [draw images](https://arxiv.org/pdf/1502.04623.pdf), achieve state-of-the-art results in [semi-supervised learning](https://arxiv.org/pdf/1602.05473.pdf), as well as [interpolate between sentences](https://arxiv.org/abs/1511.06349).

 There are many online tutorials on VAEs.
 Our presentation will probably be a bit more technical than the average, since our goal will be to highlight connections to ideas seen in class, as well as to show how these ideas are useful in machine learning research.